Ewifly/assemblyline-service-mobsfstatic/README.md

 # assemblyline-service-mobsfstatic

-Alv4 service that links Mobsf framework for static analysis of APKs
+Base of Alv4 service that links Mobsf framework for static analysis of APKs

  -Generate MobSF PDF report